Welcome to IBCT

 The most recent version of our book for therapists is Acceptance and Change in Couple Therapy: A Therapist's Guide to Transforming Relationships.
 This book describes the theoretical and empirical underpinnings of IBCT, a standard IBCT treatment protocol, and many illustrative examples from couples in treatment.

 The most recent version of our book for couples is Reconcilable Differences.
 It is a self-help book that is intended for couples to read while in therapy.
+We also have an online program for individuals and couples at www.OurRelationship.com.
 If you are interested in learning more about the research on IBCT, go the Resources page on this web site.

 Recent and Upcoming Presentations